rezaarshad/spring-boot2-angular6-crypto/README.md

 ====================
 sample : http://rezaarshad.ir:8081/

-A sample application for demonstrating cryptocurrency prices.
+A sample application for cryptocurrency prices.

 Used technologies: